Listen, Learn, Read On

-Listen, Learn, Read On is a box set released by the British hard rock band Deep Purple in 2002.
+Listen, Learn, Read On is a box set released by the English hard rock band Deep Purple in 2002.

 It is a collection of 74 tracks distributed in six CDs, around a quarter of which were unreleased prior to the album; all the tracks were subject to extensive re-mastering at EMI's Abbey Road Studios.
 The set starts with a selection of early tracks by the members of the band before they joined Deep Purple.

 The box set also houses a format book written by Deep Purple archivist Simon Robinson, which tells the band's story via 120 pages of text, pictures, cuttings, memorabilia, musician profiles and discographies.

 Listen, Learn, Read On has been deleted from EMI's catalogue and is no longer in production.